Lamanh1234/DL_Assigment/README.md

 '5. python infer.py'

 '6.
-Get the output.csv file in the folder'
+Watiting until appear "Done" then get the output.csv file in the folder'